lisp/de.setf.amqp/README.md

 DE.SETF.AMQP: a Common Lisp client library for AMQP
 -------

-`de.setf.amqp` implements a native Common Lisp client library for the 'Advanced Message Queueing Protocol' ([AMQP](http://en.wikipedia.org/wiki/AMQP)).
+`de.setf.amqp` implements a native Common Lisp client library for the 'Advanced Message Queuing Protocol' ([AMQP](http://en.wikipedia.org/wiki/AMQP)).
 The implementation comprises wire-level codecs, implementations for the standard protocol objects and methods, a functional interface for message-, stream- and object-based i/o, and a device-level simple-stream implementation.